-PURPOSE OF SCHEDULE A
+1 PURPOSE OF SCHEDULE A

-Pass-through entities (PTEs) that conduct business in more than one state must allocate income if one or more of the members are nonresident individuals or nonresident entities of Maryland.
+Pass-through entities (PTEs) that conduct business in more than one state must allocate their income.
 Partnerships may use separate accounting or the apportionment method of allocation.
 S corporations must use the apportionment method unless the activity in Maryland is nonunitary.
 If the activity within Maryland is nonunitary, S corporations may use separate accounting.